bhatnira/KIDS26-Team5/project-management/CHECKLIST.md

 - Record decisions that change the approach in a decision log (create `decisions.md` if useful).
 - Document data sources, assumptions, and unexpected limitations as they appear.
 - Check in briefly and redistribute work when someone is blocked.
+- Register the demo pipeline and launch a job on Nomad; confirm live logs stream over SSE.
+- Work through the assigned small tasks (translations, UI polish, error messages) in parallel; keep pull requests small and reviewable.

 ### Day 3: Explain and hand off